World class cities and towns

 A modern, urban landscape

-Investors in New South Wales can take advantage of a number of business and lifestyle opportunities across the state's cities and regional urban centres, all of which support major industries and are close to airports and rail links.
+Investors in New South Wales (NSW) can take advantage of a number of business and lifestyle opportunities across the state's cities and regional urban centres, all of which support major industries and are close to airports and rail links.

 Sydney, Australia's largest city and the capital of NSW, is an international city that's recognised as a world leader in: